Atto Melani

-Atto Melani (30 March 1626 – 4 January 1714) was an Italian castrato opera singer, diplomat and spy.
+Atto Melani (30 March 1626 – 4 January 1714) was an Italian castrato opera singer, diplomat, and spy.

 Life

 Melani was born in Pistoia, the third of seven sons of a local bell-ringer.
 He was castrated at a young age so that he could become a singer.
 Three other brothers also became castrati, along with two cousins.
 His brothers Alessandro Melani and Jacopo Melani both became celebrated composers.

 He soon attracted the patronage of nobleman Mattias de' Medici.
-Roger Freitas argues that the "circumstantial evidence is convincing" that Melani has an affair with Duke Carlo II of Mantua: Melani indicated that "both men had sex with the same (unidentified) page at the court of Innsbruck".
+Roger Freitas argues that the "circumstantial evidence is convincing" that Melani had an affair with Duke Carlo II of Mantua: Melani indicated that "both men had sex with the same (unidentified) page at the court of Innsbruck".
 Atto first sang between 1636 and 1643 in the choir of the Cathedral of Pistoia.
 At the opening of the Teatro Novo in Venice, the fifteen-year-old took part in Francesco Sacrati's La finta pazza in 1641, and in the Carnival of 1642 in Sacratis Bellerofonte.
 There are records of appearances in Florence in 1644, and in the same year he went to Rome.

 Melani quickly became famous and exaggerated stories that his voice was the result of being bitten by a snake.
 His most celebrated role on stage was as Orfeo in the opera by Luigi Rossi which premiered in 1647.
 His fame took Melani to France and an introduction to the court of Louis XIV, effectively presented as a gift from the Medici dukes to the opera-loving Queen Anne.
 Cardinal Mazarin thereupon introduced him to the world of espionage, where Melani quickly shone as he had in music; Melani was able to move secretly around European states under cover of his singing.
 He took advantage of concerts held in the various courts to send messages and discover secrets.
-When the Fronde broke out in 1649, Melani had to flee Paris and went back to Italy, where he stayed in Florence, Mantua and Modena, and later also in Innsbruck and Regensburg.
+When the Fronde broke out in 1649, Melani had to flee Paris and went back to Italy, where he stayed in Florence, Mantua, and Modena, and later also in Innsbruck and Regensburg.
 In 1657, he was sent by Mazarin to Bavaria to persuade the prince elector Ferdinand, a friend and ally of France, to put himself forward as candidate for Holy Roman Emperor.
 Although the operation ultimately failed, Mazarin came to appreciate Melani's diplomatic abilities.